 Here at Water Garden Ltd, we are often asked as to whether the client needs a filter for their pond.
 Whilst almost all ponds will benefit from using a pond filter, it certainly isn’t an absolute necessity in every instance.

 Small dipping ponds and wildlife ponds may be being used to attract all kinds of mini-beasts and it may not matter to the owner if the water turns green or murky.
 Larger ponds can be heavily planted and this will help to reduce nutrients and will keep the water reasonably clear if the ecosystem is in balance.
-Seasonal fluctuations may lead to algae bloom but this often doesn’t create long term damage and is more of an aesthetic issue, so a pond filter is not really a must-have for every cicumstance.
+Seasonal fluctuations may lead to algae bloom but this often doesn’t create long term damage and is more of an aesthetic issue, so a pond filter is not really a must-have for every circumstance.

 For many pond owners, a murky or green pond is the last thing on the wish list so this is the time to consider a pond filter.
 Fish and Koi Carp will also benefit from filtration due to the waste produced which would otherwise create toxins, algae bloom, duckweed and water chemistry issues.